 Yes you can.
 It doesn't matter where your car was originally built, if it's a good car in working order, a dealer can offer for it.
 Car buyers talk about import cars in one of two ways, a “Grey Import” means the car was bought outside the EU and “Parallel Import” mean the car was bought from within the EU.

 Yes.
-When you sell a car with outstanding finance to a dealer, you'll need to have the settlement figure from the finance company.
+When you sell a car with outstanding finance to a dealer, you'll need to know the settlement figure from the finance company.
 If your car has positive equity, the dealer will first pay the finance company any outstanding money to settle the finance.
 You will be paid the remainder of the sale price once the finance company has been paid.
 You can even sell your car if it has negative equity.

 Yes.
 When the dealer buy a car with negative equity, they will need the settlement figure from the finance company.
 If you owe more to the finance company than the offer for your car, you will need to pay the full amount of outstanding finance to the dealer in order to settle it.